-Analysis | Federal judge scolds USPS on vote-by-mail delays: 5 key takeaways
+Analysis | Federal judge scolds USPS on vote-by-mail delays: Five key takeaways

 Some of those measures include:

-- Creating ballot drop-off only lines at post office retail windows
+- Creating ballot drop-off only lines at post office retail windows.

-- Creating ballot drop-off drive-through lanes at local post offices
+- Creating ballot drop-off drive-through lanes at local post offices.

-- Positioning a clerk outside post offices to postmark ballots as soon as they are turned in
+- Positioning a clerk outside post offices to postmark ballots as soon as they are turned in.

-- Culling ballots at local postal facilities and delivering them directly to election officials, rather than sending them to regional processing facilities for sortation
+- Culling ballots at local postal facilities and delivering them directly to election officials, rather than sending them to regional processing facilities for sorting.

-- Running early, late and extra collection, dispatch and delivery trips to ensure ballots are handed over to election officials the same day they’re received
+- Running early, late and extra collection, dispatch and delivery trips to ensure ballots are handed over to election officials the same day they’re received.

-- Coordinate after-hours ballot handoffs from local postmasters to election officials
+- Coordinate after-hours ballot handoffs from local postmasters to election officials.

-Express Mail will be used to move ballots
+Express mail will be used to move ballots

 The vast majority of ballots don’t travel very far.
 They go from one side of a county or city to the other and back again.
 That process — especially if local post offices sort ballots instead of regional plants — doesn’t have to take very long.